ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

 95% credible interval covers true percent difference 95.300% of the time
 ~~~

-That concludes my discusison of bayesian techniques for AB testing designs where
+That concludes my discussion of Bayesian techniques for AB testing designs where
 the reward per design is limited to a discrete set of values.
 I welcome feedback
 and questions in the comments section below.
 See [here](http://nbviewer.ipython.org/github/ewulczyn/ewulczyn.github.io/blob/master/ipython/AB%20Testing%20with%20Multinomial%20Data.ipynb) for an Ipython Notebook version of this post
 that you can use to play with the simulations.